kuzzleio/kuzzle/doc/2/api/controllers/server/openapi/index.md

 ## Response

-Returns the Swagger specifications JSON (by default) or YAML formatted.
+Returns the OpenAPI v3 specifications JSON (by default) or YAML formatted.

 * JSON format:
 ```js